Saboten758/Retro-Pulse/README.md

 3. Press the "Press me!" button to start/stop sensor updates.
 4. Explore the real-time sensor data displayed on the screen.
 5. If your device houses a light sensor, you can also use the light sensor to turn on or off flashlight automatically!!
+6. Use the "Flash" button from the main screen for using flashlight.
+7. Tap the "i" from the main screen button for getting more info about the device.

 ## Contributing
 This is just a basic project,contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Peace!!